pjkack/bvim_obsolete/README.md

-BVIM, gvim with VS2010 extensions
+BVIM, gvim with Visual Studio extensions
 =======================================================

-bvim is a hacked version of gvim which adds a few features which helps working on large Visual Studio 2010 projects.
+bvim is a hacked version of gvim which adds a few features which helps working on large Visual Studio projects.

 The goal is to make all common programming actions take less than 500ms on a fast machine.